The AbinitioD$\Gamma$A Project v1.0: Non-local correlations beyond and susceptibilities within dynamical mean-field theory: Installation and first AbinitioD A run

-As Fig.~\ref{fig:abinitdga_flow} shows, the starting point of AbinitioD$\Gamma$A is a converged DFT+DMFT calculation for the material under investigation.
-Here, we use the Wien2k program package~\cite{blaha_wien2k,Schwarz2003} to perform the DFT computation, the wien2wannier interface~\cite{wien2wannier} and wannier90~\cite{wannier90} to construct the Wannier Hamiltonian $H_W^{\mathbf{k}}$, and the w2dynamics program ~\cite{parragh_w2dyn_2012,Wallerberger16} which solves the DMFT impurity model by continuous-time quantum Monte Carlo simulations in the hybridization expansion (CT-HYB) ~\cite{Werner2006,Werner2006a,Gull2011a}.
-However, with the AbinitioD$\Gamma$A distribution, a python tool \verb=dmft2adga-input.py= is provided that allows to swiftly interface the present code to other DMFT packages.
+For the present example case, the Wien2k program package~\cite{blaha_wien2k,Schwarz2003} was used to perform the DFT computation, and the wien2wannier interface~\cite{wien2wannier} and wannier90~\cite{wannier90} to construct the Wannier Hamiltonian $H_W^{\mathbf{k}}$.
+The subsequent DMFT calculation was done with w2dynamics~\cite{w2dynamicsCPC,w2dynamics,Wallerberger16} and its continuous-time quantum Monte Carlo (CTQMC) algorithm in the hybridization expansion (CT-HYB)~\cite{Werner2006,Werner2006a,Gull2011a}.
+The AbinitioD$\Gamma$A program is adapted to the output formats of the described program packages.
+Let us mention here, however, that it is possible to reformat any DMFT code output to conform to the AbinitioD$\Gamma$A input standards.

-The initial DFT+DMFT computation provides all one-particle quantities used in AbinitioD$\Gamma$A: the Wannier Hamiltonian $H_W^{\kvec{k}}$, the local DMFT one-particle Green's function $G^{\nu}$ and self-energy $\Sigma^{\nu}$, as well as the chemical potential $\mu$. $H_W^{\kvec{k}}$, $\Sigma^{\nu}$ and $\mu$ are needed to compute the non-local DMFT Green's function in Eq.~\eqref{eq:g_nonloc} and the corresponding bubble-term in Eq.~\eqref{eq:q_bubble}, while the local DMFT Green's function $G^{\nu}$ is used to construct the local bubble-term in Eq.~\eqref{eq:bubble_loc}.
-The Wannier Hamiltonian $H_W^{\kvec{k}}$ is stored in the file \verb=HkFile=, while all the other DMFT single-particle quantities can be found in the hierarchical data format (\verb=hdf5=) file \verb=1PFile=.